-The project will start running in four south London boroughs: Greenwich, Lambeth, Lewisham and Southwark, using a Community Organising model to reach into these populations.
-We aim to break down some of the myths, preconceptions and fears around blood donation and encourage people to sign up to become regular blood donors in their communities.
+Our aim is to encourage black and mixed heritage people to talk about blood donation, breakdown some of the myths, preconceptions and fears that exist around the topic, and encourage people to sign up to become regular blood donors in their communities.

-Although there is not a shortage of blood generally, NHSBT need to recruit a significant number of new blood donors from black African and black Caribbean communities due to an increase in demand for specific types of blood to treat sickle cell patients.
-Sickle cell patients needing regular blood transfusions benefit from more precisely matched blood, which is most likely to come from someone with the same ethnicity.
-More than 40,000 black African and black Caribbean donors are needed to meet this growing demand.
+Although there is not a shortage of blood generally, NHSBT need to recruit 40,000 new blood donors of black African and black Caribbean heritage due to an increase in demand for specific types of blood to treat sickle cell patients.
+Sickle cell patients needing regular blood transfusions benefit from more precisely matched blood, this is most likely to come from someone with the same ethnicity.
+Each blood donation helps save or improve the lives of up to 3 people.

 Join South London Gives and help increase the number of black blood donors.